-- deficiencies were addressed; the legal basis for the FIU Sint Maarten is the NORUT, as published on April, 2013, and a permanent Director is in place since January, 2013. - 28.
-Regarding the need that the MOT improved its relationship with stakeholders and provide guidance on reporting, the correspondent Authorities are disseminating information to the financial entities.
+- 22. Regarding the need that the MOT improved its relationship with stakeholders and provide guidance on reporting, the correspondent Authorities are disseminating information to the financial entities.
 The DNFBPs are being registered and receive information on the laws and existence of the MOT.
-According with the scheduled activities, in 2014 informative sessions will be held, related to NORUT for the financial institutions and DNFBPs. - 29.
+According with the scheduled activities, in 2014 informative sessions were held, related to NORUT for the financial institutions and DNFBPs. - 23.
 There is significant progress regarding to the autonomy of the FIU.
-The Authorities reported that although the FIU already operates autonomously, the NORUT has been further amended and the draft was submitted for the approval by the Parliament. - 30.
+The Authorities indicated that the NORUT (AB 2013 No 479 was amended on April 25th, 2014 to establish the operational autonomy of the MOT.
+The amended law was enacted on September 4th, 2014.
+It is noted that Authorities indicated that with the abovementioned amendment of the NORUT, the MOT from Sint Maarten was inducted into the Egmont Group of FIUs, which is an achievement to strengthen the MOT.
+This recommendation was met. - 24.
 Sint Maarten finalized the review of P&Gs for DNFBPs.
 These P&Gs focus on the implementation of the NOIS and NORUT (i.e. card dealers and jewellers, real estate, lawyers, notaries, accountants, tax advisors and administration offices).
 Additionally the internal procedures of the MOT are being reviewed and they are considering to hire more personnel.
 It is expected that these actions will increase the number of investigated reports that are sent to the PPO.
-These actions are considered as significant advances in order to full comply in the near future, with the correspondent requirements. - 31.
-In terms of physical security of the personnel, the files and data bases, the Authorities mentioned that this aspect was addressed and actually are in place.
-The security of the personnel and installations were strengthened whit high standards. - 32.
+These actions are considered as significant advances in order to full comply in the near future, with the correspondent requirements.

+- 25. In terms of physical security of the personnel, the files and data bases, the Authorities mentioned that this aspect was addressed and actually are in place.
+The security of the personnel and installations were strengthened whit high standards. - 26.
 Specifically regarding the deficiency related to publishing information on trends and typologies as well as outreach and developing a framework for DNFBPs, P&Gs fully comply with the objective, including a whole Section on Reporting, which refers to the obligation to report to the MOT, and some guidance in terms of what constitutes an unusual transaction, confidentiality of information, among others.
-Although this deficiency was fully addressed since the last report, the Authorities updated that the FIU will hire qualified and screened personnel to assist in the production of the Annual Reports of the MOT.
+Although this deficiency was fully addressed since the last report, the Authorities updated that regarding the Annual Reports of the MOT, the FIU is actually compiling the data from the analyst department to produce during the first quarter of 2015, the Annual Reports of 2011, 2012 and 2013 of the MOT.
+Except for the recommended action about to ensure the operational autonomy of the MOT, these recommendations remains not met.

-Recommendations 35, 36 and 40
+Recommendations 35, and 40